 Experiential learning-particularly marketing curricula that incorporate projects that require students to work on marketing deliverables on behalf of real-world clients-is highly valued by marketing students and marketing departments in business schools alike.
-A major challenge for marketing instructors is sourcing appropriate course-clients.
+A major challenge for marketing instructors is sourcing appropriate courseclients.
 This basic course-client matching challenge is compounded in larger course sections where it is advisable that multiple course-clients be incorporated.
-Factors likely to contribute to the challenges faced by marketing instructors in securing course-clients with marketing projects that are an excellent overall fit include: 1) instructors who teach multiple marketing topics in a given term since a single course-client is unlikely to offer a complete suite of appropriate projects across the entire marketing discipline, 2) instructors who teach at institutions with low population density surroundings and/or lack a nearby thriving business community, 3) instructors who have a limited existing set of marketing practitioner contacts, 4) instructors who are shy and/or unskilled at connecting with prospective course-clients on a cold-call basis, 5) instructors who are unskilled at originating and crafting the description of appropriate course project scope and focus parameters to prospective course-clients, and 6) instructors unskilled at retrofitting initial course project proposals with a view to enabling a better match between the course project and the course-client's marketing goals.
+Factors likely to contribute to the challenges faced by marketing instructors in securing course-clients with marketing projects that are an excellent overall fit include: 1) instructors who teach multiple marketing topics in a given term since a single course-client is unlikely to offer a complete suite of appropriate projects across the entire marketing discipline, 2) instructors who teach at institutions with low population density surroundings and/or lack a nearby thriving business community, 3) instructors who have a limited existing set of marketing project scope and focus parameters to prospective course-clients, and 6) instructors unskilled at retrofitting initial course project scopes and focus parameters to prospective course-clients, and 6) instructors unskilled at retrofitting initial course project proposals with a view to enabling a better match between the course project and the course-client's marketing goals.

 Between 2008 and 2017 the author of this position paper integrated several dozen course-clients to a variety of marketing courses, including Principles of Marketing, Advertising Management, Digital Content Marketing, and Arts & Entertainment Marketing.
 The majority of the course-clients during that period were onboarded due to the instructor's implementation of the Google AdWords Marketing Challenge to Advertising Management and Principles of Marketing, beginning in spring 2009.
 In fall 2017, the instructor was made aware of Riipen, an online platform headquartered in Vancouver designed to match small-scope real-world business projects to business course projects supervised by instructors and executed by student teams.
 Riipen's web copy describes its offering as "an experientiallearning platform which enables students, educators, and organizations to connect through real-world industry project experiences.
 Students acquire skills valuable in the workplace and get to build their employer network, organizations get to improve their talent pipelines and interact with students, while educators provide better learning experiences for their students as well as grow their industry connections" ("Riipen is experiential learning," n.d.).
-Although the current author first integrated Riipen course-clients to three Spring 2018 courses, the matching process itself began in September 2017 when the instructor spoke with instructor-focused Riipen representatives to get an overview of the Riipen implementation process.
-The instructor was directed to an archive of preexisting Riipen course-experience templates, and the instructor had initial process questions answered.
+Although the current author first integrated Riipen course-clients to three Spring 2018 courses, the matching process itself began in September 2017 when the instructor spoke with instructor-focused Riipen representatives to get an overview of the Rippen implementation process.
+The instructor was directed to an archive of preexisting Rippen course-experience templates, and the instructor had initial process questions answered.
 Riipen course-experience templates include: a) a summary section wherein the instructor provides a concise description of the course-project focus and scope, b) a project examples section wherein the instructor describes the course project, calendar and milestones in detail, and c) an outcomes section wherein the instructor describes course project deliverables due to the client firm.